 Alpe d'Huez is a mythical climb with 21 hairpin turns

 Alpe d’Huez is a cycling legend.
 It’s the most famous mountain climb in the Tour de France.
-Located in the southeastern part of the country, in the Isère département of the Rhône-Alpes region, the ski resort sits at an elevation of 1.860m (6,100ft) above the sea level.
+Located in the Isère département of the Rhône-Alpes region, the ski resort is at an elevation of 1.860m (6,100ft) above sea level.

 Is the road to Alpe d'Huez paved?

-Set high in the Central French Alps at the centre of the Oisans region, in the Romanche valley, the road to the summit is fully paved.
+The road to the summit is fully paved.
 It’s called D211.
 Open to traffic throughout the year, may be closed for short periods in winter when the weather is bad.
 Each day during the summer, an average of 1000 riders climb this mythical ascent.
 The road is well known amongst cyclists, but is a great ride for anybody.
 Wide roads, great views, and at the top the Alpe d'Huez ski resort.

 Why is Alpe d’Huez so popular?

 The road to the summit is steep, hitting a maximum gradient of 13% through some of the ramps.
 Nicknamed 'l'Isle du Soleil' or The Island of the Sun, Alpe d'Huez is one of the top climbs of the Tour de France.
 It is one cycle race that you have to do in your lifetime.
 It’s not the longest or steepest climb in the French Alps, but it is relentless.
 From May to September, Alpe d’Huez Tourisme hands out more than 2,000 diplomas for “climbing the Alpe” (on foot or by bike) to cyclists criss-crossing these 21 bends, formalizing the time of their climb.
-This is given to athletes for a symbolic €1, donated to a charity association:
+This is given to athletes for a symbolic €1, donated to a charity association.

 How long is the climb to Alpe d'Huez?